AdaDim: Dimensionality Adaptation for SSL Representational Dynamics: Analysis of Training Dynamics

 \subsection{Empirical Dynamics}

 To verify the dynamics discussed theoretically in Section~\ref{sec:dynamics}, an empirical analysis within a real SSL setting is shown in Figure \ref{fig:2000_eig_simulation}.
-This experiment involves training a ResNet-50 model \cite{he2016deep} with the VICReg SSL method for 2000 epochs on Cifar-100.
+This experiment involves training a ResNet-50 model \cite{he2016deep} with 4 different SSL methods for 2000 epochs on Cifar-100.
 The projector is designed such that $R$ and $Z$ both have 2048 features.
-In part a), $I(R;Z)$ increases rapidly at the start of training and gradually decreases closer to the end of training. $I(R;Z)$ is measured using a matrix mutual information approximator \cite{tan2023information}.
-Parts b) and c) analyze the eigenvalue trends that potentially cause this $I(R;Z)$ behavior.
-In part b), a threshold $\tau = .01$ is set on the normalized eigenvalues for both $R$ and $Z$.
-The number of eigenvalues above this threshold is counted across training epochs.
-For both $R$ and $Z$, the number of non-zero eigenvalues increases monotonically, which shows that feature decorrelation is preserved across both spaces.
-Note that the difference between the two curves increases across training which indicates that the number of dimensions that $R$ varies in grows at a faster rate.
-This shows that $Z$ is tasked with compressing a greater degree of the variance of $R$ over the course of training. \textbf{It is also interesting to note that the curve gradually plateaus at the end of training which suggests that feature decorrelation is emphasized more at the start of training.} In part c), the cumulative explained variance ratio \cite{jolliffe2016principal} is measured between the sum of a specified top percentage of eigenvalues and the sum of all eigenvalues for both $R$ and $Z$.
-To compute this metric, assume that there is a set of eigenvalues $\lambda = [\lambda_1, \lambda_2, ..., \lambda_N]$ where the eigenvalues are ordered by decreasing magnitude.
-Our goal is to understand how much of the variance of the data is represented by the top $p$ percentage of eigenvalues.
-This results in the cumulative explained variance metric: $\frac{\sum_{i=1}^{p*N}\lambda_i}{\sum_{i=1}^{N}\lambda_i}$.
-(See Section \ref{sec:metrics} for more details.) \textbf{The cumulative explained variance of $R$ for all percentage thresholds decreases during training which indicates that $H(R)$ is increasing due to a more uniform spread of eigenvalues and will gradually depend more on sample uniformity as training progresses.} However, in $Z$, this metric only decreases for the top 10\% of eigenvalues which means that most of the variance of $Z$ is contained within only a small number of top eigenvalues.
+In part a), we analyze the evolution of feature decorrelation for both the $R$ and $Z$ space across training by performing a count of the number of eigenvalues above a threshold $\tau=.01$.
+It is interesting to note that for the $R$ space the number of eigenvalues consistently increases until late in training while the $Z$ space has a more pronounced plateauing behavior earlier in training.
+This shows the behavior that the overall dimension of both spaces diverges from each other during training.
+In part b), we analyze the uniformity of eigenvalues by measuring what percentage of the variance in the space of interest is represented by the top 30\% of eigenvalues.
+This is known as the cumulative explained variance ratio \cite{jolliffe2016principal}.
+We observe that the cumulative explained variance of $R$ for all methods decreases during training which indicates that $H(R)$ is increasing due to a more uniform spread of eigenvalues and will gradually depend more on sample uniformity as training progresses.
+However, in $Z$, this metric is near 1.0 for all epochs of training which means that most of the variance of $Z$ is contained within only a small number of top eigenvalues.
 This suggests that samples in $Z$ distribute uniformly along a restricted subset of dimensions which is in contrast to the behavior of space $R$ that tries to distribute uniformly on as many dimensions as possible.
-This discrepancy in sample uniformity can also be visualized in part d) with the uniformity metric \cite{wang2020understanding}.
-This metric is designed such that a larger negative value corresponds to a more uniformly distributed representation.
-Therefore, $Z$ becomes more clustered compared to $R$ as training progresses with significant divergence in this metric between the two spaces.
-Together, the observations of Figure \ref{fig:2000_eig_simulation} show the trend of feature decorrelation preserved across both spaces while the behavior of sample uniformity diverges between the spaces later in training.
-In summary, an SSL objective that optimizes for feature decorrelation will promote higher $H(R)$, but also encourage a larger $I(R;Z)$ value.
-Similarly, an SSL objective that encourages sample uniformity will be limited on how large $H(R)$ can grow, but have the benefit of a smaller $I(R;Z).$ Instead, an SSL algorithm should arrive at an ideal balance between both terms.
+This discrepancy in sample uniformity can also be visualized in part c) with the uniformity metric \cite{wang2020understanding}.
+We observe that for all SSL methods the uniformity between both spaces diverges from each other as training progresses.
+This divergent behavior is further confirmed in part d), where $I(R;Z)$ is measured with a matrix mutual information estimator \cite{zhang2023matrix} that increases at the start of training, but gradually decreases for every method later in training.